knjeru/gSchool_Exercises/_02_html/readme.md

 We want to see the amazing work you've done, so push your code to Github.
 If you're unclear how to do this, follow these steps:

 1. You'll need to create a [fork and clone][41] of this repository.
-2. Create a file named `[lastName-firstName].html`.
+2. Inside of `_02_html/your-solution`, create a folder with the following naming convention: `[lastName-firstName]`.
-3. Place your code inside of this file.
+3. Inside of this folder, create a file--`[lastName-firstName].html` and add your code to the file.
-4. Place this file inside of the folder `_02_html`.
-5. Add (`git add .`) and commit your changes (`git commit -m "Solution for Chapter 1`).
+4. Add (`git add .`) and commit your changes (`git commit -m "Include solution for chapter 1`).
-6. Push your changes to your fork: `git push origin master`
+5. Push your changes to your fork: `git push origin master`
-7. Submit a [pull request][41].
+6. Submit a [pull request][41].
 Github will send us a notification of your request once it's submitted.

-As complete more chapters, build the habit of adding, commiting, and pushing your fork to your forked repository on Github.
-This is a good workflow; moreover, it minimizes any chances of losing valuable work.
+As you continue with the pre-course, build the habit of frequently adding, commiting, and pushing your work to your forked repository on Github.
+This is a good workflow; moreover, it minimizes any chances of losing your valuable work.

 ## Conclusion
 In this chapter, you've built a result's page on IMDB.
-What you've done so far is awesome, but it lacks some style.
-Let's address this problem, and add it to our page.
+What you've done so far is awesome, but it lacks style.
+Let's address this problem and add some to our page.
 We need to take the next step of web development: [Chapter 3: CSS][next-page]

 [1]: #1-of-4-markup
 [11]: http://learn.shayhowe.com/html-css/building-your-first-web-page/